Accepting new patients (614) 430-8022 7965 N High St, Suite 205

 How it is administered

-Firazyr is administered as a subcutaneous self-injection at attack onset.
+Icatibant is administered as a subcutaneous self-injection at attack onset.
 Patients are prescribed multiple doses for home stocking and trained on technique.
+Brand selection (Firazyr, Sajazir, or generic) is coordinated with the patient's insurance and pharmacy.

 Patient assistance & support